Salmon has got to be one of the tastiest fish in the world.

 Referred to as the Humpback salmon because of their trademark hump, Pink salmon are the most common salmon found in the Pacific.

-Unlike the King salmon, Pink salmon have a very low-fat content and have a much lighter flesh complexion.
+Unlike the King salmon, Pink salmon have a very low-fat content and a much lighter flesh complexion.

 Red Salmon / Sockeye Salmon / Kokanee Salmon / Oncorhynchus Nerka

-They have a very rich salmon flavor and are often frozen sold fresh or canned.
+They have a very rich salmon flavor and are often frozen, sold fresh, or canned.

 The Sockeye salmon have two different colors This is dictated by what climate or environment it is living in.

-When they return to their spawning grounds in the rivers they take on a different color entirely.
-Their heads turn green and their bodies turn red, hence the name Red salmon.
+In the ocean, they are silver with a beautiful blue tinge.
+When they return to their spawning grounds in the rivers, they take on a different color entirely.
+Their heads turn green, and their bodies turn red, hence the name Red Salmon.

 Atlantic Salmon / Salmo Salar

-Unfortunately, the Atlantic ocean is not home to many different species of salmon, only one.
+Unfortunately, the Atlantic Ocean is not home to many different species of salmon, only one.

 Due to human introduction, you can also find Atlantic salmon in the Pacific Ocean.
 This is in salmon farms throughout the West Coast of the United States.